 This publication also tells you where to find out whether you need to pay state unemployment tax for your household employee.

 Comments and suggestions.
 We welcome your comments about this publication and your suggestions for future editions.
-You can email us while visiting our website at www.irs.gov.

 You can write to us at the following address: